Chouffe/vichy/README.md

 Then, a buffer is synchronized with the IDE with
 > :nbs

+Make sure to sync the working buffer by typing in vim
 > <C-o>

 In normal Mode, one can hit the keystroke '-' to display a blame of the current buffer.